Sandbag Training Guides

 • Promotes hip and ankle mobility

-- Hold the sandbag in one of these positions:
+2. Hold the sandbag in one of these positions: bear hug across your chest, over one shoulder, or front rack position.

-- Step Forward – Step forward with your right foot, lowering into a lunge.
-Front knee over ankle (90°), back knee just above the ground.
+2. Step Forward — Step forward with your right foot, lowering into a lunge.
+Front knee over ankle (90 degrees), back knee just above the ground.

 • Inhale as you step into the lunge